Here’s Everything You Need To Know About A Water Damage Restoration Company & Restoring Your Property Back To Normal

-Restoring or remediating water damage usually calls for extracting standing water, cleaning the affected area and either drying or tearing out and replacing damp or saturated building materials and contents.
+Restoring water damage usually calls for extracting standing water, cleaning the affected area, and either drying or tearing out and replacing damp or saturated building materials and contents.
 Except in the case of minor damage that can be quickly fixed and thoroughly dried, damage cleanup and restoration should be undertaken by trained professionals.
 Restoration and remediation services have access to pumps for extracting large amounts of water and debris as well as a full range of cleaning and drying equipment.

 Water Damage Typical Causes

-Three of the most common sources of water damage include damaged roofing, faulty plumbing fixtures or leaky appliances.
+Three of the most common sources of water damage include damaged roofing, faulty plumbing fixtures, or leaky appliances.
 Restoration professionals categorize the severity of water damage based on the level of contamination.

 - Category One water damage results when clean water leaks from a broken pipe or supply line.

 - Category Two damage involves contaminated, non-potable gray water from a leaky appliance, bath, shower, toilet, or a roof that may contain chemicals and microbes.